aio-libs/aiohttp/docs/web_quickstart.rst

    for resource in app.router.resources():
        print(resource)

-Similarly, a *subset* of the resources that were registered with a *name* can be viewed using the :meth:`UrlDispatcher.named_resources` method::
+A *subset* of the resources that were registered with a *name* can be viewed using the :meth:`UrlDispatcher.named_resources` method::

    for name, resource in app.router.named_resources().items():